New Mexico Celebrates Indigenous Peoples’ Days

 "I respect and value every day the blessings bestowed to us as individuals and as a community to share our love and care to all, so that we may live in peace, in light of all the challenges we face."

-Earlier this year, TNC hired Brie Fraley from the Village of Yontocket as the director for the Indigenous Peoples and Landscapes Program.
+Earlier this year, TNC hired Brie Fraley – from the Village of Yontocket, of the Tolowa peoples in what is now known as Northern California – as the Director of North America’s Indigenous Landscapes and Communities Program.
 She also sat down to share a heartfelt message about this holiday:

 "I like the root definition from the Latin word, indigena, where it translates to sprung from the land, native.
 It makes so much sense to me, as an Indigenous Person from the village of Yontocket, the place of my people’s genesis."